robert-laws/robert-laws.github.io/my_collections/_restaurant_explorer/development.md

 end
 ```

-In the example above, my `Restaurants` model had associations with the `Locaions`, `Cuisines`, and `Comments` tables.
+In the example above, my `Restaurants` model had associations with the `Locations`, `Cuisines`, and `Comments` tables.
 And the `Comments` table had its own associations, which I also wanted to capture in my json output.
 In order to create the output, I utilized the `respond_to` block to execute the serializer and produce the json output.

 ```ruby
 def show